Jammasterk/ux_design/README.md

 # ux_design
-user excprience design files from figma and such
+user experience design files from figma and such